graphql-markdown/graphql-markdown/docs/advanced/examples.md

 # Examples

-Using the option [`printTypeOptions.exampleSection`](/docs/settings#printtypeoptions), you can add examples to types documentation.
+By enabling the option [`printTypeOptions.exampleSection`](/docs/settings#printtypeoptions), you can add examples to types documentation.

 ## Usage